 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against this proposal.
 You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on this proposal.
-Abstentions will have no effect on the outcome of this proposal.
-This proposal is not considered to be a discretionary item; if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, which will result in broker "non-votes."
+If you abstain from voting on this matter, your shares will not be counted as "votes cast" with respect to such matter, and therefore abstentions will have no effect on the outcome of this proposal.
+This proposal is not considered to be a "routine" item under the rules of the New York Stock Exchange, so if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, which will result in broker "non-votes."
 Broker non-votes will have no effect on the outcome of this proposal.

-Proposal Three-Approval of the Ratification of PwC as Independent Registered Public Accounting Firm proposal even if it does not receive instructions from you.
-Broker non-votes, if any, will have no effect on the outcome of this proposal.
+Proposal Three-Approval of the Ratification of PwC as Independent Registered Public Accounting Firm

 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against this proposal.
 You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on this proposal.
-Abstentions will have no effect on the outcome of this proposal.
-This proposal is considered to be a discretionary item, and your broker will be able to vote on this
+If you abstain from voting on this matter, your shares will not be counted as "votes cast" with respect to such matter, and therefore abstentions will have no effect on the outcome of this proposal.
+This proposal is considered to be a "routine" item under the rules of the New York Stock Exchange, and your broker will be able to vote on this proposal even if it does not receive instructions from you.
+Accordingly, we do not anticipate that there will be any broker non-votes on this proposal; however, any broker non-votes will have no effect on the outcome of this proposal.